BuluBoxSoftware/BuluBoxSoftware/Programming/DJango.md

 ## Django Environment

 Before you create an environment make sure to have python installed.
-The follwoing steps to create a Django Environment are as follows:
+The following steps to create a Django Environment are:

 Create a file in your desktop named Django to start working on a new Project or Web application<br>
 Type in windows search bar CMD, this will open up a new command prompt<br>